 6.6.1.1.1.2 Aggregation Policy Parameter

-The aggregationPolicy parameter is used to determine the time period for aggregating the result of the management operation prior to the reports being sent.
+The aggregationPolicy parameter is used to determine the time period for aggregating the result of the management operation prior to the reports being sent to the AE.
 The aggregation period attribute is defined in the aggregationPolicy parameter.